 CASA Education Foundation Scholarships

 The California Association of Sanitation Agencies (CASA) Education Foundation offers at least two $5,000 scholarships annually to students pursuing higher education in engineering, environmental science, public administration, wastewater operations, or other fields connected to the clean water industry, which includes wastewater treatment, water recycling, and resource recovery.
-The deadline to apply for CASA scholarships is typically May 1.
+The application deadline is April 28, 2017.

 Applicants must be California residents and attending an accredited college or university located in California.
 Visit the CASA website for additional information.